 Frederick Sheide was an interesting character.
 In addition to running a successful bottling business, he included politician, internal revenue agent, night club proprietor and bootlegger on his resume.

-Sheide also served as the local Suffolk County bottler for Ward’s “Orange (and Lemon) Crush.”
-This is confirmed in advertisements within several issues of the “Brooklyn Daily Eagle” between June and August of 1920.
+By 1920 he was also serving as the local Suffolk County bottler for Ward’s “Orange (and Lemon) Crush.”
+This is confirmed in advertisements within several issues of the “Brooklyn Daily Eagle” between June and August of 1920 (right side at bottom).

 Frederick listed his occupation as bottler/mineral water manufacturer in both the 1900 and 1910 census.
 In the 1920 census, Sheide changed his occupation to “deputy collector internal revenue” and an August 8, 1920 story in the Brooklyn Daily Eagle referred to him as “the head of the internal revenue forces” in Patchogue Long Island.
 His wife Agnes listed her occupation as mineral water in 1920 so apparently they continued running the bottling business during this period.